CommodoreOS/PCUAE/README.md

 AMiNIMiga has now been completely removed, I decided to remove it completely when Amiga Workbench 3.1 was removed from it, because you need the Workbench 3.1 disks now to run it and it can not be set up to run normally like a Workbench.

-Jimmy need to do a deal with Cloanto to add Workbench to 3.1 but AMiNIMiga is proberly not to big and is only to many systens, it would of proberly been OK if it was just for THEA500, this what happens when things become popular.
+Jimmy need to do a deal with Cloanto to add Workbench 3.1 to AMiNIMiga but AMiNIMiga is proberly now to big and is now on to many systens, it would of proberly been OK if it was just for THEA500, this what happens when things become popular and big, sometimes its good to be hided and something are not used a lot.

 Cloanto are called Amiga Corporation now, I find that werid, they proberly changed there name so they can sell the Amiga copyright and games to other companies, now they own all of it.